-6 Other
+5 Other

-- (I) Eating - ✓ Until the COVID-19 pandemic is over, students should refrain from having drinking parties and eating while having a conversation.
+- (I) Eating - ☑ Until the COVID-19 pandemic is over, refrain from having drinking parties and dining events that involve talking.

-Measures to be taken in the event of infection (including a suspicion of infection)
+6 Measures to be taken in the event of infection (including a suspicion of infection) (I) Infection

-(I) Infection

-✓ Students who are diagnosed with COVID-19 should call the Health Service Center (045-335-1518, weekdays 9:00-17:00) to report their diagnosis.
-In this case, attendance will be suspended according to the School Health and Safety Act, and the suspension period will be until the student is cured.
-When returning to school again, report to the Health Service Center that you have completed treatment and completely recovered.
-If possible, submit a certificate from a medical institution that certifies that you are cured and have no difficulty in going to school.
+✓ Teachers and faculty members who are diagnosed with COVID-19 should call the Health Service Center (045-335-1518, weekdays 9:00-17:00) to report their diagnosis.
+In this case, you will be asked to stay at home according to the university's work regulations, and the waiting period will be until you are cured.
+Before returning to work, inform the YNU Health Service Center of your completion of treatment or recovery.